-Trade debtors are stated after provisions for impairment of £Nil (2017: £Nil).
+Trade debtors are stated after provisions for impairment of £Nil (2018 : £Nil).

-Loans owed by group undertaking of £4,047,070 (2017: £4,659,471) relates to an unsecured revolving cash pooling arrangement first agreed on 30 June 2011 and amended on 12 July 2013.
-Under such arrangement, interest accrued on a daily basis and was payable on 31 December each year, unless agreed otherwise.
-The applicable rate of interest in 2017, up to 22 November 2017, was 3% which effectively reflected the interest rate that Bank of America was applying to the pool participants' bank account balances.
-On 13 November 2017, the pooling arrangement in respect of the company was amended again.
-Under the amended arrangement, with effect from 22 November 2017, interest accrues on a daily basis and is payable monthly on such interest payment date as may be determined by the Pool Header acting in a commercially reasonable manner (or by the company's bank under any interest reallocation arrangement or similar).
-From 1 January 2018, the interest rate applied was 0.0% for credit balances and ranged between 3.0% and 3.5% for debit balances.
+The interest-bearing loans owed by group undertakings of £5,315,802 (2018: £4,047,070) are due from FIS UK Holdings Limited and relate to an unsecured revolving cash pooling arrangement first agreed on 30 June 2011 and amended on 12 July 2013 and 13 November 2017.
+Under the amended arrangement, during 2018 and 2019, interest accrued on a daily basis and was payable monthly on such interest payment date as may be determined by the Pool Header acting in a commercially reasonable manner (or by the company's bank under any interest reallocation arrangement or similar).
+From 1 January 2018, the interest rate applied was 0.0% for credit balances and 3.5% for debit balances.